IntelliJ IDEA tutorial¶

 in this example.

-Create a directory for the install and copy the tar file into it.
-The two commands shown below create an install directory in your home directory and then copies the egeria distribution file into it.
+Create a directory for Egeria and copy the tar file into it.
+The two commands shown below creates a directory in your home directory and then copies the egeria distribution file into it.

 mkdir ~/egeria-install